asascience-open/nextgen-dmac/docs/architecture/architecture.md

+---
+layout: default
+nav_order: 2
+---

 # System Architecture

-The goal of this system architecture is to decompose domains into a common interoperable framework.
+The goal of this system architecture is to decompose domains and make important information accessible through a common interoperable framework.
 This allows each domain to own its implementation while tying together the overall system.
 For example, a forecast model would be its own domain while buoy observations would be another.
 The forecast model might be stored in a NetCDF archive while the observations are in a time-series database.
 All domains are responsible for reporting their available data to the system, but otherwise their functions for data retrieval, ingest, and archiving are completely independent for maximum flexibility.

 ![Domain Service](domain-services.png)